 Based on our yearly evaluations, we have an impressive 96% success rate of the online training sessions.
 The evaluation data is for a year's time, from the Spring of 2014 through the Spring of 2015.
 96% of those who had just one session successfully learned the method and techniques, which successfully triggered new speech in 30 to 60 minutes.
+This has been about the same year to year after that, but has been lower than 96% when there are more extremely severe cases.

 These included, various speech disabilities and different types of speech loss, such as different kinds of aphasia and apraxia, (dysphasia and dyspraxia in the UK).
 Participants ranged from mild to moderate to severe.
 Depending on the level of severity of speech disorder, to be rated as a "success", a person had to accomplish one or more of the following: saying their first words, saying their first two-word sentences, three-word sentences, or responding to questions with 2 or 3 word sentences.
 Many said spontaneous (unprompted) words and sentences, and learned how to "unblock" themselves.
 The sensory trigger technique taught in the sessions were individualized according to what the person was able to say--in other words each had the starting point appropriate to their speech disabilities.